How to Make Statement Beaded Jewelry.

 Use good Jewelry Making Tools, (#ad). e.g. to flatten the metals against the shape.

 Don’t be in a hurry making jewelry.
 Take your time.

 I find that just free-form, no pressure doodling brings best results.
 See this pendant here by Silvia Peluso.
 Her centerpiece feels so right: whimsical and secure.

 Repeat Repeat.
 Build a theme with your features, and build.
 E.g. All sides of this ‘cage’ around the rose quartz center bead are swirly.
 Individually they are just swirls.
 5 together make an adorable cage.

 Or, if you wrap with curls, consider making some curls of different sizes and repeat these curls also elsewhere in your necklace or at different parts around the stone.

-This means that when you get all giddy, because you don’t get ‘this thing’ right, it’s probably time to go to the beach and have a refreshing dip in the lake.
+Life is short.
+This means that when you get all giddy, because you don’t get ‘this thing’ right, it’s probably time to go to the beach and have a refreshing dip in the water.

 3 Highly Recommended Wire Jewelry Resources

 All Wired Up